mjlomeli/KnowNow-Nav/Activity/FileManager/FileManager.md

 | 2 | Other Topics | June 2017  | ... |
 | ... | ... | ...  | ... | ...   | ... |

-##3.1.2 Ideas for new recruits
+##3.1.2 Ideas for improvements (new recruits)

-- [ ] Save a spreadsheet into a pickle file after opening.
-Make Spreadsheet update the pickle file automatically and load from the pickle file instead of parsing the csv file all over again.
-Note: must check that the csv file is current, else parse the new file (recommend checking size change or date of revision information lookup).
+- [ ] After opening a spreadsheet, save it into a pickle file in the Data folder.
+If the spreadsheet attempts to open the same csv file, make the spreadsheet open the pickle file instead without reading the whole csv file.
+If the csv file is different from the previously loaded file, open the csv file and update the pickle file.

-- [ ] Find a way to automatically download every spreadsheet from the Google drive.
+- [ ] Find a way to automatically download the 'Insights', 'Reconciled Insights', and 'Tags' spreadsheet from the Google drive.
+After the download, log the last time it was downloaded and the size of the file conveniently.

+- [ ] Parse the 'Tags' spreadsheet and organize it.
+Make it accessible and easy to navigate.
+Ask a lead for more information.

+- [ ] Research every Markdown documentation we have.
+Revise it, make it more concise, and grammatically correct.
+Improve the style and improve the current examples if possible.
+You may add additional examples, but they must be added after the examples which have already existed.

+- [ ] Find a bug in the Spreadsheet and fix it.
+The lead can point out a few.

+- [ ] In the Testing branch.
+Create 5 test cases for each function: find(), at(), index overloading string, convertToDict(), and getColumn()